Bachelor of Arts with a Major in International Languages and Cultures, French

 Save money.

 Take a placement exam to ensure you are enrolling in the appropriate level class.
 Many students are able to surpass entry level classes based on previous study of the language.
-The credit by examination process allows you complete your Core, minor or major requirements quicker and progress toward graduation.
+The credit by examination process allows you to complete your Core, minor or major requirements quicker and progress toward graduation.

 The bottom line - value.